mcipswitch/momo-app/README.md

 # MomoApp

-An app to log your daily mood.
-Written in SwiftUI.
+A SwiftUI app to log your daily mood.

 Built using XCode 12.0 beta 3 (SwiftUI 2.0)